 As I ran, shouting, the horn stopped and I saw the driver step out of the right side, wave his arms like a man doing jumping-jacks, point to something out of sight in front of the truck and disappear toward it.
 I remember the unevenness of the gravel through the soles of my sneakers, but not what I was thinking.
 Approaching, slightly breathless from that hundred-plus yard run, I saw one of our rented Raleigh bikes and felt the nausea at the same time.

 Even before reaching her, I knew by the driver’s babbling that it was too late: there was too much red on the road, and too much stillness.
-Reliving those next few minutes is a return dive into a world of numbness – but, blessedly, without details.
+Reliving those next minutes, hours and days is a return dive into a world of numbness and blurred images.

-The inquest was mercifully brief, as was the subsequent trial: though the curve was old, the road was wet and the lorry-driver new and “high”.
+The inquest was, mercifully, brief, as was the subsequent trial: though the curve was old, the road was wet and the lorry-driver new and “high”.
 It was surmised that the weight and sway of the two wine-bottles in the string-bag hanging on the bicycle’s handlebars had unbalanced it as she swerved to avoid the oncoming — and speeding — truck.
-As she skidded on the loose stones, it was just Fate that both had turned in the same direction .
+As she skidded on the loose stones, it was just Fate that both had turned in the same direction.
+And that wearing a helmet was not our habit there.
 Wearing gloves – the mid-November Highland weather had finally turned wintry – probably didn’t help her grip on the bicycle’s handles.

-Last year, returning to a beach near Gairloch, I placed the basket in a pyre and watched its sparks and embers dance Skye-ward into the night sky and waited for the ashes to wash West with the tide.
+Last year, returning to a beach near Gairloch, I placed the basket in a pyre and watched its sparks and embers dance Skye-ward and toward the stars, then waited for the ashes to wash West with the tide.

 For Helen, I had held my breath for seven months, two weeks, and four days.